ParsaNaderiX/todo-project/README.md

 # Todo Project - Phase 1: CLI Application

+> **DEPRECATION NOTICE**: The CLI is deprecated.
+Please use the REST API exposed at `/api/v1`.
+See "Running the API" below.

 A modular To-Do application built with clean architecture principles.
 This semester-long Software Engineering project demonstrates professional software development practices in Python.

 ## Overview